Bubobubobubobubo/Sova/website/static/doc_define_languages/define-languages.typ

 == Types of variables <sec:variables>

-Each variable (being environment, global, line, step, or instance) and constant has a type.
+Each variable (being environment, global, line, frame, or instance) and constant has a type.

 === Existing types